BAbykiller322/SDPA_EMATM0048_2720314/README.md

    - Check that the requested quantities do not exceed customer demand.
    - Use the **scheduling algorithm** to check that the plan fits within total florist working hours.
    - Check that the required roses, daisies and greenery do not exceed current inventory.
-   - If any check fails, explain the reason and ask the user to enter a new plan.
+   - If any check fails, explain the reasons and ask the users to enter a new plan.

 3. **Production and sales**
    - Deduct the required quantities from inventory.